 - The amniotic fluid which is surrounding your baby is peaking in volume around now.
 There is about 1 litre of it, creating a warm, sterile bath for your baby to float around in.
 The amount of amniotic fluid is a sign of how well your baby’s kidneys are working.
 They should be producing around 500ml/day at this stage of your pregnancy.

 Hint for the week

-- Aim to put some money aside each week which will help balance your household budget after the baby is born.
-Becoming financially dependent can be a big change for many women, who’ve always prided themselves on being able to contribute to the family income.
-It is easy to buy things for the baby but many times, mothers miss out.
+- If you are dropping down to one income after the baby is born, this is bound to put a strain on your household budget.
+Aim to put some money aside each week which will help after the baby is born.
+It is easy to buy things for the baby but many times, it's the parents that miss out.
 It is important to treat yourself every now and then and have a little "stash of cash".
-This is something most mothers are glad of in those moments when money is tight.
+You'll be glad you did in those moments when money is tight.

 - Develop an awareness of your baby’s cycles of activity and rest.
 If there are changes, you are the best person to know what is normal in terms of your baby’s movements.
 Space has become tight in your uterus so there is probably less of the tumbling and turning going on which was so frequent earlier in your pregnancy.
 Kicks from strong feet, feeling an elbow high in your ribs or a sharp boot into your bladder will all become part of the every day for you.
 Take some time to enjoy your baby’s movements.
 Hard as it may be to understand now, many women say they miss the sensation of having their baby moving around inside them after it is born.

 For more information see Pregnancy or Week by Week.

 Always consult your physician before beginning any exercise program.
 To reduce the risk of injury, never force or strain yourself during exercise.
 If you feel pain, stop and seek medical attention if necessary.

 If you are in week 33 of your pregnancy...

 Your baby’s due date: May 25 - June 06, 2021